NiklasRosenstein/kaniq/readme.md

 #!/bin/sh

 # Log into Artifactory so we can push to it.
-kaniq auth my.jfrog.io $ARTIFACTORY_USER $ARTIFACTORY_PASWORD
+/kaniko/kaniq auth my.jfrog.io $ARTIFACTORY_USER $ARTIFACTORY_PASWORD

 # Expose the same credentials to the Docker build as secrets.
-kaniq execute --secret ARTIFACTORY_USER --secret ARTIFACTORY_PASSWORD \
+/kaniko/kaniq execute --secret ARTIFACTORY_USER --secret ARTIFACTORY_PASSWORD \
     --cache=true --cache-copy-layers \
     --destination my.jfrog.io/docker/my-project:latest